bocoup/gaia-notes/development-cycle.md

 2. Download and install Firefox Nightly
     - http://nightly.mozilla.org/
+    - Copy your absolute path to the Firefox Nightly application for step 3 below
     - If you need to go back to a known good build for nightly:
         - https://ftp.mozilla.org/pub/mozilla.org/firefox/nightly/
         - Look for folders ending in "mozilla-central"